- About us

 Aboriginal and Torres Strait Islander cadetships

-A DNRM cadetship offers you something new every day.
+A DNRME cadetship offers you something new every day.
 You could be helping with gas audits and compliance inspections; mapping boundaries in a sugar cane paddock; collecting groundwater and soil samples; or helping with native vegetation policy research and development.

 The cadetship is designed to develop specialist skills, and provides a minimum of 12 weeks paid work experience each year and access to mentors and support.